prometheus.yml

 The cache is not absorbing enough queries.
 This increases

-changed or if write-heavy invalidation is the cause.
+has changed or if write-heavy invalidation is the cause.

 Grafana dashboard